-The Level 7 Extended Diploma in Health Coaching and Applied Nutrition is designed for learners with an advanced qualification that supports their development as coaches within the health and nutrition industry.
+The Level 7 Diploma in Health and Wellness Coaching is designed for learners with an advanced qualification that supports their development as coaches within the health, nutrition and wellness industries.

 Learners at this level of education are able to display mastery of a complex and specialised area of knowledge and skills, employing advanced skills to conduct research, or advanced technical or professional activity, accepting accountability for related decision making, including the use of supervision.